FevenTad/GREG-To-ETH-Date-Convertor/README.md

 # GREG-To-ETH-Date-Convertor
-This module changes any Gregorian date to Ethiopian date
+This module changes Gregorian date to Ethiopian date